 We all know and use Google as a web search engine.
 Nevertheless, it’s not the only product from Google.
 The brand extended to hosted email services.
 Google Workspace empowers brands to access great digital products (Google Drive, Cloud Search, Google Meets, and more) anytime and anywhere and provides security of your information.

-- The Importance of Brand Extension (2020 Update) defines the term and covers the advantages of brand extension and its types.
+- This article defines the term and covers the advantages of brand extension and its types.

-- 10 of the Most (& Least) Successful Brand Extensions to Inspire Your Own provides ten examples of good and bad brand extensions.
+- This article provides ten examples of good and bad brand extensions.

-- Line Extension vs. Brand Extension explains the difference between line extension and brand extension.
+- This article explains the difference between line extension and brand extension.